 5 Principles of Organizational Culture Change

 1. Culture change is a guided, public-learning process.
 People can’t simply be “managed” into change.
-Culture change requires guides who become trusted partners, help steer change, and engage in a learning process.
+To truly lead culture change, guides must become trusted partners who help steer change and engage in a learning process.

 Public learning includes truth-telling, revealing mistakes, admitting when you don’t have all the answers, and sharing confusion and even uncomfortable emotions.
 This is an inside-out experience of our imagination, emotions, and human spirit.

 2. Executives do the change work first.
 Executives must lead by engagement and example in the transformation process.
 Senior leaders must own and model the new behaviors before engaging numerous key leaders in the change process.